Chicken Rigatoni Alfredo

 • Go for the mushroom addition, its totally worth it!

 • No matter the recipe, I do recommend always cooking uncooked pasta on high in the slow cooker.
-I did it on low once, and I could tell a difference in the noodle texture and softness.

 And there you have it.
 The perfect and most simple comfort dish, especially for those of us that have no intentions of reigning it in between the holidays, and just letting our food and drink buffet roll right through the end of the year!